-If you have type 1 diabetes (sometimes called insulin-dependent or juvenile diabetes), shopping for life insurance is more complicated and coverage can be more expensive.
-But as with other pre-existing medical conditions, you can still get affordable coverage depending on the severity and treatment.
+If you have type 1 diabetes, shopping for life insurance is more complicated and coverage will be more expensive.
+But as with other pre-existing medical conditions, you can still get coverage depending on the severity and treatment.

-Type 1 diabetes has no known cure and can develop at any age, though it is usually diagnosed in children, teens, and young adults.
-Because it’s less common than type 2 diabetes and less manageable because type 1 diabetics do not produce any insulin naturally, insurance companies are more likely to increase your rates if you have type 1 diabetes; some won’t insure you at all.
+Type 1 diabetes is a condition where you can’t produce any insulin naturally.
+It has no known cure and can develop at any age, though it is usually diagnosed in children, teens, and young adults.
+Because it’s less common than type 2 diabetes, insurance companies charge type 1 diabetics more than type 2 diabetics; some won’t insure you at all.

 Type 1 diabetics receive higher premium rates than type 2 diabetics

-Severe cases of type 1 diabetes could lead to an application denial or lower health classification
+Severe cases of type 1 diabetes could lead to an application denial or a lower health classification

-Final expense life insurance and group life insurance are options that may be available if you have severe type 1 diabetes
+Final expense life insurance and group life insurance are options for people with severe type 1 diabetes

 The cost of life insurance premiums is determined by several factors, including your age and health.
 Generally, the younger and healthier you are, the lower your rates will be, while certain medical conditions — including type 1 diabetes — raise the price of premiums.
 If your condition is severe enough, it can disqualify you from getting coverage altogether.